ahmedriza/build_llm_from_scratch/README.md

 Build a Large Language Model from Scratch.

 The code is in two languages, Rust and Python.
-The book uses Python code and I've written the Rust code myself based on the Python code.
+The book uses Python code and I've written the Rust code based on the Python code.

 Create a virtual environment and activate it and then install the required packages.